draios/sysdig-container-ecosystem/README.md

   * [flannel](https://github.com/coreos/flannel): overlay network built using etcd that gives each host a separate subnet for its containers

 * **Other open source**
-  * [Weave](https://github.com/weaveworks/weave): overlay network that puts all containers in a distributed system onto a single virtual network
+  * [Weave](https://github.com/weaveworks/weave): overlay network that puts all containers in a distributed system onto a single virtual network; also includes service discovery functionality
   * [Calico](http://www.projectcalico.org/): layer 3 virtual network that provides each container with an IP address